We’re sure you’re familiar with chipmunks, but how familiar are you with chipmunk poop? Let’s investigate!

 The Biggest Myth Concerning Chipmunk Poop

-When chipmunks are concerned, the most commonly known myth about them is that they never poop.
-People began believing this because they usually don’t get to see the chipmunks pooping or even can’t see their feces lying in their yards.
+The most common myth regarding chipmunks is that they never poop.
+People began believing this because they don’t often see the chipmunks pooping or even can’t see their feces lying in their yards.
+Of course, this is only a myth, and it is an established fact that chipmunks do actually poop.

 For that reason, chipmunks have particular compartments inside their tunnels to poop.
-They don’t poop anywhere apart from their dedicated toilet site.
-In the same way, the chipmunks living in nests and not in burrows have a habit of choosing a specific location for pooping, making sure that it is nowhere close to where they live.
-This is done to make sure that no predators can sense the chipmunk’s presence from their poop’s odor.
+They won’t typically poop elsewhere apart from their dedicated toilet site.
+In the same way, chipmunks that live in nests rather than burrows typically choose a specific location for pooping, making sure that it is away from where they live.
+They do this to ensure that predators do not sense the chipmunk’s presence from the odor of their poop.
 Chipmunks fear being traced by the odor of their poop, leading the predators to their burrows.

 How to Identify Chipmunk Droppings?

 Chipmunk droppings are very similar looking to a rat’s poop.
-They are so small that they bear a resemblance to the shape of a rice grain.
+They can be so small that they resemble grains of rice.
 Rat’s poop measures 3/4th of an inch, whereas a chipmunk’s poop measures only 3/8th of an inch.

-One would need to take a closer look to recognize and differentiate between the droppings of these two creatures.
+One would have to look closer to recognize and differentiate between the droppings of these two creatures.
 An expert can tell that a chipmunk’s poop is smaller and leaner in size than a rat’s poop.
 Chipmunk poop does not have a separate smell, so you may not differentiate droppings by smell alone.

 Color Is a Key Identifier

-Differentiating between the poops depending on their color is one more way to classify a chipmunk’s poop from that of a rat or mouse.
-All these creatures are omnivorous animals, but chipmunks seem to depend more on fruits and nuts for their nutrition.
+Differentiating between the poops depending on their color is one more way to distinguish between the poop of a chipmunk and rat or mouse.
+All these creatures are omnivorous, but chipmunks depend more on nuts and fruits for their nutrition.
 Because of this reason, chipmunks have a tendency to have paler poop.

-As we know about rats, they are opportunistic hunters.
-They eat everything from small insects, roots of plants, and vegetables to waste.
-Typically their poop has a dusky color.
-Surprisingly, the rat’s poop is not black as one would think.
-It is just that the poop is so dark in color that it looks black.
+Rats are opportunistic hunters.
+They eat everything from small insects, plant roots, and vegetables to waste.
+Typically their poop has a dusky color, so dark that it looks black.

 Distribution or Scattering of Excretions